 Did you know that 43% of cyber attacks focus on small business?
-The GreenGeeks team thought this might be a perfect time to touch upon some of the things you can do to make your own website a little more secure.
+The GreenGeeks team thought this might be a perfect time to touch upon some of the things you can do to make your own website a bit more protected with essential security features.

 GreenGeeks offers several services to help with website security.
 There are also other things you can do to make sure you don’t fall victim to hackers, malware or other nasty things that can happen to blogs, eCommerce websites or anything else you host with us.

-Have you ever taken the time to check out what SiteLock is all about?
+Have you ever taken the time to explore backing up the website?
 What about the use of SSL certificates for your website?
 We hope to shed some light on these awesome security features GreenGeeks provides and a handful of others that you might not know about.

 It is never too late to think about website security.